 We had done “everything right” (or worked hard to!) and assumed sex would be awesome all by itself..right from the gate, and always!

 And for the most part, sex was fantastic.
-But by the second or third day, I was burning with disappointment.
+But by the second or third day, I was a little disappointed.

 Looking back it started on our wedding night where my brain was jumpy and unfocused.